dojonorth/mapreduce-songs-dojo/README.md

 # mapreduce-songs-dojo

-## Warmup: Exercise1 package
+## Warmup exercise

-This exercise is an introduction to the general idea of decomposing a problem into a map and reduce stage - if you are familiar with higher order functions and functional programming it will probably be very easy!
+This exercise is an introduction to the general idea of decomposing a problem into map and reduce stages - if you are familiar with higher order functions and functional programming it will probably be very easy!

 Implement a solution to the following problems using an iterative solution:
 - Given a list of integers, return the sum
 - Given a list of integers, return the sum of their squares
 - Given a list of integers, return the product of double their squares

+*Note: there are tests and stub implementations in the bbc.dojonorth.mapreduce package*

 These problems can be all be broken into 2 distinct parts: First, the input elements can be transformed.
 Second, the transformed elements are combined into a result.